PostHog/posthog.com/contents/product-engineers/trunk-based-development.md

 ---
 title: How we do trunk-based development (and why you should too)
-date: 2024-01-30
+date: 2024-02-05
 author: ["ian-vanagas"]
 rootpage: /blog
 featuredImage: ../images/blog/posthog-engineering-blog.png
 featuredImageType: full
 tags:
- - Product engineers
  - Engineering
  - Feature management
 ---

 What do trees, elephants, and successful software all have in common?
 They rely on their trunks to help them grow big and strong.
 In the case of software, the trunk is the main codebase engineers make changes to and that deploys to users.

 At PostHog, we make a lot of changes to our trunk.
 In 2023, we merged [4,344 pull requests](https://github.com/PostHog/posthog/pulls?q=is%3Apr+created%3A2023-01-01..2023-12-31+is%3Amerged) to our main app.
-This was a conscious choice.
-It follows our branching strategy known as trunk-based development.
+This is what trunk-based development looks like and it's a conscious choice.

 While other companies choose strategies focused on polish and perfection, trunk-based development helps us ship fast, reduce work-in-progress, and keep momentum.
 Ultimately, we feel this helps us build a better product and can help you do the same.

-To help you learn about and implement trunk-based development, we created this guide covering what it is, its benefits, why we do it at PostHog, and tips for doing it for yourself.

 ## What is trunk-based development?